andyljones/noterminal/readme.md

 Sometimes you want a transient notebook.
-This extension adds a `t,t` shortcut to create a new, temporary notebook, and a `q,q` shortcut to destroy it.
+This extension adds a `t,t` shortcut to create a new, temporary notebook which will be destroyed when you close the tab.

 ### Dev Install
 Install the server extension: